-Epimoney Private Limited (herein after referred to as “Flexiloans”) proposes to put its Base Rate of lending on its website.
-In order to ensure its standards of transparency, in conformity with the stipulations of the RBI’s directives, such interest rate policy is to be adopted by the Board.
+Epimoney Private Limited is RBI registered Non-Deposit taking Non-Banking Financial Company (NBFC) and it proposes to put its Base Rate of lending on its website.
+In order to ensure its standards of transparency, in conformity with the stipulations of the RBI’s directives, such interest rate policy is adopted by the Board.
 The policy is enumerated as under:-

 Interest Rate Policy:

-Reserve Bank of India Vide its Notification No. DNBS.
-204 / CGM (ASR)-2009 dated January 2, 2009 has directed that the Board of each NBFC shall approve an Interest rate model for the Company, taking in to account relevant factors such as cost of funds, margin and risk premium, etc. and determine the rate of interest to be charged for loans and advances.
+Reserve Bank of India Vide its Master Direction – Non-Banking Financial Company – Non-Systemically Important Non-Deposit taking Company (Reserve Bank) Directions, 2016 as amended from time to time, has directed that the Board of each NBFC shall approve an Interest rate model for the Company, taking in to account relevant factors such as cost of funds, margin and risk premium, etc. and determine the rate of interest to be charged for loans and advances.

 Principles for determining interest rate for loans:

-- Epimoney Private Limited (herein after referred to as “Flexiloans”) has its own model for arriving at interest rates taking into consideration among other things Flexiloans’s weighted average cost of funds, un-allocable overheads and other administrative costs which is further adjusted for ALM mismatch.
-The weighted average cost of funds is computed taking into account the cost of Flexiloan’s (FL) aggregate borrowings at the month end time from various sources such as bank, NBFC lines, non-convertible debentures, etc.
+- Epimoney Private Limited (herein after referred to as “the Company”) has its own model for arriving at interest rates taking into consideration among other things, the Company’s weighted average cost of funds, un-allocable overheads and other administrative costs which is further adjusted for ALM mismatch.
+The weighted average cost of funds is computed considering the cost of the Company’s aggregate borrowings at month end time from various sources such as bank, NBFC lines, non-convertible debentures, etc.

 - The interest rates could be offered on fixed or variable basis and charged on flat or reducing balance method.

-- The interest could be charged on daily/fortnightly/monthly or quarterly basis or such other periodicity as may be approved by the designated authority.
-Specific terms in this regard would be addressed through the relevant product policy. rests for different products / segments.
+- The interest could be charged on daily/fortnightly/monthly or quarterly basis or such other periodicity (based on type of product) as may be approved by the designated authority.
+Specific terms in this regard would be addressed through the relevant product policy.
+Rests for different products / segments.

 - Interest rates / interest type would be intimated to the customers at the time of sanction/ availing of the loan and EMI apportionment towards interest and principal dues would be made available to the customer.